-June 30, 2015
+Actuarial valuation date June 30, 2015

-Projected Unit Credit
+Actuarial cost method Projected Unit Credit

-Level percentage of pay
+Amortization method Level percentage of pay

-22 years
+Remaining amortization period 22 years

-Market Value
+Asset valuation method Market Value

+Actuarial assumptions:

-7.28%
+Investment rate of return 7.28%

-3.00%
+Projected salary increases 3.00%

 The actuarial cost method used for determining the benefit obligations is the Projected Unit Credit with service prorated.
 The actuarial assumptions included a 7.28% investment rate of return, which is the assumed rate of the expected long-term investment returns on plan assets calculated based on the funded level of the plan at the valuation date, and an annual healthcare cost trend rate of 6.5% HMO and 7.0% PPO for 2017, each declining by 0.5% per year through 2020, and a trend rate of 5.0% per year for both HMO and PPO for all years after 2020.
-Both rates included
+Both rates included a 2.8% inflation assumption.
+The UAAL is being amortized over an initial 30 years using the level-percentage of pay method on a closed-basis.
+The remaining amortization period at June 30, 2015 is assumed to be 22 years.
+It is assumed the District's payroll will increase 3.00% per year.